Room Change Procedures - To be updated September 2019

-The spring room change period ended on March 13.
+The spring room change period ended on March 13 for Spring semester.
 Contact your Area Coordinator for information about room change requests outside of the established room change period.

 How to Apply for a Room Change